ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 With Office 365 for business, you can define [custom sensitive information types](custom-sensitive-info-types.md) that you can use to help prevent people from inadvertently or inappropriately sharing sensitive data within your organization.
 For example, you can [use the Security & Compliance Center](create-a-custom-sensitive-information-type.md) or [use PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md) to define a custom sensitive information type based on patterns, evidence (evidence includes keywords like *employee*, *badge*, *ID*, and so on), character proximity (how close evidence is to characters in a particular pattern), and confidence levels.

 But what if you wanted to create a custom sensitive information type that is more dynamic, and more scalable?
 And what if you wanted a custom sensitive information type that uses exact data values, instead of patterns and proximity?
-With Exact Data Match (EDM) classification, you can!
-With EDM classification, you can create a custom sensitive information type that:
+With Exact Data Match (EDM) classification, you can create a custom sensitive information type that:
 - is dynamic (refreshable daily or weekly);
-- results in fewer false-positives because it works with exact data values;
 - is more scalable;
+- results in fewer false-positives;
+- is based on structured sensitive data;
 - handles sensitive information more securely; and
 - can be used with several Microsoft cloud capabilities.